 The Fair Housing Act, 42 U.S.C. § 3601 et seq., prohibits discrimination by landlords, real estate companies, banks or other lending institutions and homeowners insurance companies based on race, color, religion, sex, national origin, familial status, or disability.
 If you believe that you have been a victim of an illegal housing practice, you may file a complaint with the Department of Housing and Urban Development (HUD) or file a lawsuit in federal or state court.
 The Department of Justice brings suits on behalf of individuals based on referrals from HUD.

-Defending tort claims filed against the United States under the Federal Tort Claims Act (FTCA) encompasses a major portion of the Civil Division’s caseload.
-The FTCA is a waiver of the sovereign immunity of the United States for tort claims based on the acts or omissions of federal employees within the scope of their employment.
+Defending tort claims filed against the United States under the Federal Tort Claims Act (FTCA) encompasses a significant portion of the Civil Division’s caseload.
+The FTCA is a waiver of sovereign immunity by the United States for tort claims based on the acts or omissions of federal employees within the scope of their employment.

-The FTCA provides for liability in the same manner as private individuals under like circumstances in accordance with the law of the placewhere the act or omission occurred.
-The tort cases typically defended by Civil Division attorneys include personal injury claims (e.g., a slip and fall in a federal building), medical malpractice claims arising out of treatment at Veterans Administration hospitals or other federally-supported health facilities, and motor vehicle accidents involving a federal employee.
+The FTCA provides for liability in the same manner as private individuals under like circumstances in accordance with the law of the place where the act or omission occurred.
+The tort cases typically defended by Civil Division AUSAs include personal-injury claims (e.g., a slip and fall in a federal building), medical malpractice claims arising out of treatment at Veterans Administration hospitals or other federally-supported health facilities, and motor-vehicle accidents involving a federal employee.

-he Civil Division defends lawsuits alleging discrimination in employment filed by federal employees or applicants for employment on the bases of race, color, religion, sex, national origin, disability, or age.
-With the enactment of the provisions of the Civil Rights Act of 1991, the District has experienced a dramatic increase in employment discrimination filings.
-We do not expect the upward trend in employment discrimination filings to change.
+The Civil Division defends lawsuits alleging discrimination in employment filed by federal employees or applicants for employment on the bases of race, color, religion, sex, national origin, disability, or age.
+With the enactment of the provisions of the Civil Rights Act of 1991, the District experienced a dramatic increase in employment discrimination filings.
 Employment discrimination cases continue to represent a significant portion of the Civil Division’s caseload.

 The Civil Division typically gets involved in immigration cases when aliens file habeas corpus petitions in federal district court.
 Aliens file habeas petitions in which they seek to review orders of exclusion, challenge the legality of detention by the Immigration and Naturalization Service (INS), challenge the denial of parole by the INS in exclusion proceedings, or seek judicial review of an INS action, such as the denial of a request for stay of deportation.

-When a government agency requires land or an interest in land (such as an easement) to carry out a project, the property may have to be acquired by an action known as a “condemnation proceeeding."
-Such proceedings are filed by this Office only after attempts to amicably purchase the interest from the owner have been unsuccessful.
+When a government agency requires land or an interest in land (such as an easement) to carry out a project, the property may have to be acquired by an action known as a “condemnation proceeding.”
+Such proceedings are filed only after attempts to amicably purchase the interest from the owner have been unsuccessful.

-Other types of litigation involving property include land use, inverse condemnation and quiet title cases.
-Land use cases typically involve an enforcement action brought on behalf of an agency such as the Environmental Protection Agency, to enjoin an owner from using their property in a manner which inconsistent with federal regulations.
-Inverse condemnation lawsuits, as the name implies, concern allegations of unauthorized takings by the United States and puts the government in the position of being a defendant.
-Such suits are based on the U.S. Constitution which forbids the goverment from taking without paying just compensation.
+Other types of litigation involving property include land use, inverse condemnation, and quiet title cases.
+Land use cases typically involve an enforcement action brought on behalf of an agency such as the Environmental Protection Agency, to enjoin an owner from using their property in a manner that is inconsistent with federal regulations.
+Inverse condemnation lawsuits, as the name implies, concern allegations of unauthorized takings by the United States.
 Suits brought to quiet title arise when a citizen wishes to obtain clear title to property in which the United States claims an interest.